squarepupil/website-pages/src/pages/staff.md

 & Ideas in particular with the help of a couple of free-thinking professors.
 Though he does not wish to teach in public schools, he is grateful to have been in the Master's program, if only for the fact that he discovered alternative models through it.
-As staff at Arts & Ideas, Phil hopes to bring his continued interest in computers and technology to help provide the tech facilities required to keep up with the school community's ever-expanding curiosity and imagination.
-As well, he hopes to one day establish an exchange program of some sort with other Sudbury schools, both American and international.
+As staff at Arts & Ideas, Phil uses his continued interest in computers and technology to help provide the tech facilities required to keep up with the school community's ever-expanding curiosity and imagination.
+He hopes to one day establish an exchange program of some sort with other Sudbury schools, both American and international.